-You will be notified by email if your faculty have deemed you ineligible to graduate.
-If you have any queries regarding your eligibility to graduate, please contact a Student Adviser in Student Central.
+You will be notified by email if your faculty has deemed you ineligible to graduate.
+If you have any queries regarding your eligibility to graduate, please contact a student adviser in Student Central.

 Changing your name for graduation

-If you need to change your name for your testamur (certificate), or other graduation documents, email enrolments with your supporting documents, your student number and date of birth.
-This must be received by Enrolments five weeks prior to your ceremony date.
-Please also email Graduations to advise of a change of name.
+If you need to change your name for your testamur (certificate) or other graduation documents, please email enrolments with your supporting documents, student number and date of birth.
+This must be submitted five weeks prior to your ceremony date.
+Please also email our graduations team to advise your change of name.

 Supporting document examples

 - Birth certificate with change of name details.

 - Citizenship certificate with change of name details.

 - Deed poll document.